lyz-code/taskban/docs/design.md

 * Add also the option to instead of adding positive ord, add negative ord to the above task.
 The one that has more margin is the one that gets padded.

+* If the desired ord doesn't exist in the config create it

 ## Sprint goal checker

 With this tool you'll set up the maximum value of an uda (such as `est`) and it